 BIM models are heavy and need some special attention before you can load their geometry into Arkio on smartphones and mobile VR devices.
 Here are some steps to keep your models clean so they can be loaded without problems by anyone in your meetings.

-Oculus Quest and Quest 2 use a mobile processor so Oculus recommends not to load more than 100.000 polygons in a scene to keep the experience run at a comfortable 72 fps.
-We ran tests with imported models up to 400.000 polygons but we don't recommend this as performance will be low and the experience can be uncomfortable.
+Quest and Quest 2 use a mobile processor so Meta recommends to not to load more than 100.000 polygons on a Quest 1 to keep the experience run at a comfortable 72 fps.
+We ran tests with imported models up to 900.000 polygons but we don't recommend this as performance will be low and the experience can be uncomfortable.
 If you need to view large models on a Quest we recommend turning off your shadows in settings as this will boost performance considerably.

-To prevent less powerful devices from crashing when heavy 3D models get loaded or shared in a meeting we added a maximum number of polygons and file size.
+To prevent mobile devices from crashing when heavy 3D models get loaded or shared in a meeting we added a maximum number of polygons and file size.
 If models exceed the maximum number of polygons the models will only be partially loaded when the maximum file size is exceeded the models will not be loaded as your device will not have enough memory to process this file.
 We recommend keeping your total number of imported triangles in the scene under 450.000 polygons so all devices that Arkio support can load the models in a comfortable experience.